Unfaithful (2002 film): Plot

-Connie and Edward Sumner live in upscale Westchester County, New York, with their eight-year-old son, Charlie.
-Although their marriage is loving, it's horribly boring.
+Constance "Connie" and Edward Sumner have a generally happy marriage together and live in upscale Westchester County, New York with their eight year old son, Charlie.

 While shopping in SoHo, the wind knocks Connie into a young, handsome Frenchman named Paul Martel and they fall over.
-In his apartment, Paul cleans and ices her leg and then places his hand on hers.
+Paul then invites Connie into his apartment, where he cleans and ices her knee and then places his hand on hers.
 Paul insists that Connie takes a book before she leaves, addressing a passage about seizing the moment.
-The book Connie takes contains Paul's phone number.
+When Connie returns home and opens the book, she discovers Paul's phone number inside of it.

-Connie later calls Paul and he invites her back to his home.
-They flirt again and on her third visit, they dance and have sex.
+Connie later calls Paul and he invites her back to his home; they flirt again and on her third visit, they dance and have sex.

-Soon, Connie keeps finding excuses to continue seeing Paul and Edward becomes suspicious when he notices Connie's satin lingerie and catches her in a lie.
-Edward fires an employee for perceived disloyalty and the employee, who witnessed Connie and Paul kissing in a diner, tells Edward to look at his own family.
+Soon, Connie keeps on finding excuses to continue seeing Paul and Edward becomes suspicious when he notices her satin lingerie and catches her in a lie.
+Later on, Edward fires an employee for perceived disloyalty, and the employee, who witnessed Connie and Paul kissing in a diner, tells him to look at his own family.
 This inspires Edward to hire a private investigator to spy on Connie and he's devastated to see photos confirming her adultery.

 One day, Connie forgets to collect Charlie from school, realises her wrongdoing and attempts to call Paul to end their affair.
-With the phone call being unanswered, Connie tries leaving Paul a voicemail but is interrupted by Charlie.
+With the phone call being unanswered, she tries leaving him a voicemail but is interrupted by Charlie.
 She then drives to Paul's home to end their affair in person, but instead spots him with another woman.

-After following them into a library, she angrily confronts Paul and questions him about however many other women he's seeing.
-Paul claims the other woman is just a friend and nothing more but Connie doesn't buy it and tells him that their affair is officially over.
-Connie then angrily storms out of Paul's apartment but he catches up with her and forces himself upon her.
-Eventually, Connie succumbs to Paul and they have make-up sex in the hallway.
+After attacking Paul in a library, she angrily confronts and questions him about how many other women he's seeing.
+Paul claims the other woman is just a friend and nothing more, but Connie doesn't buy it and tells him that their affair is officially over.
+She then storms out of Paul's apartment, but he catches up with her and forces himself upon her.
+Eventually, Connie succumbs to Paul and they have makeup sex in the hallway.